suzaku-io/diode/doc/usage/Handlers.md

 # Action Handlers

 <img src="../images/architecture-circuit.png" style="float: right; padding: 10px">
 For dispatched actions to actually do anything, they need to be processed by _action handlers_.
-In principle, an action handler is a pure function of type
-`(model, action) => model` that takes in the current model and the dispatched action, and returns a new model.
+In principle, an action handler is a pure function of type `(model, action) => model` that takes in the current model and the dispatched action, and returns a new model.
 In practice, the handlers are typically partial functions that process different (related) actions, access only part of the model through a `ModelRW` trait and return an `ActionResult`.

 ## In the Circuit

-All action handling takes place within the `Circuit`, which has a single `actionHandler` that takes care of all actions.
+All action handling takes place within the `Circuit`, which has a single `actionHandler` method that takes care of all actions.
 Actually your application must define this function, typically by combining multiple `ActionHandler` classes together to form the final _partial function_ that then handles the actions.
 There is also a `baseHandler` that handles any action that was not handled by the `actionHandler`, ensuring we don't get a runtime `MatchError`.

 You may define your action handlers within your application `Circuit` singleton object as anonymous classes, or use external classes.
 The former is simpler to implement while the latter is better for independent testing.
 In our examples the handlers are defined using both strategies.

-## Learn by Example
+## Example Tree data model

 Let's use a bit more complex example for building our action handlers, to show how you would do it in real-life applications.
 Our data will represent a hierarchical directory structure with both files and directories.
 This can be defined as a trait and two case classes.

 ```scala
 sealed trait FileNode {